emmanueldonkor/EuroTrans/README.md

   - Email: `edonkor0000@gmail.com`
   - Password: `Eurotrans1234@#`

 Note: this is modeled as an internal business app.
 Self-registered users do not get manager/driver roles automatically.
-Role assignment is done by the app administrator.
+Role assignment is done by the app administrator via auth0 dashboard.

 ## Table of Contents
 - [Demo Access](#demo-access)